Control

 STATEMENT

-In this black and white series titled CONTROL, I explore this concept and the challenge of defining this theme in an artistic but literal sense and examine how it effects every facet of our lives.
-Be it politics, religion, relationships, finances etc., this all-encompassing desire to assert some form of control over one’s own individual environment is a very basic and personal aspiration.
-There has always been social and economic inequalities due to one’s ability, or inability, to control their own existence and will continue to be manipulated by innumerable variations of external influence.
+Newton"s third law of motion states 'that for any action, there is an equal and opposite reaction'.
+In this series titled CONTROL, I explore this concept and the challenge of defining this theme in an artistic but literal sense by implementing various methods of control that suggest 'pushing', 'pulling' or 'squeezing'.
+I examine how it effects every facet of our lives, be it politics, religion, relationships, finances etc. and that this all-encompassing desire to assert some form of control over one’s own individual environment is a very basic and personal aspiration.
+There have always been social and economic inequalities due to one’s ability, or inability, to control their own existence and will continue to be manipulated by innumerable variations of external influence.

 control = power = control = power = control = power = comtrol = power = control = power = control